wlmb/wlmb.github.io/_posts/2021-09-03-Orthogonalization.md

 why the orthogonality is close but not identical).
 It would be useful to be able to call `PERL,PDL` code from `PDL::PP` code to implement more complex inner products, but I guess it won't be too easy.
+The `thread_define` solution has the advantage that it can accomodate a generalized inner products, but it seems it didn't yield a speed increase.